What’s New ?

 In this case, the weight of the tree is 10+22+21=53.

 In this case, the weight of the tree is 10+18+13=41.
-On carefully comparing, we might see that this tree has the minimum weight amongst all of the trees obtained.
-The main objective for Prim’s algorithm or Kruskal’s algorithm is to obtain this minimum spanning tree.
+On carefully comparing, we might see that this tree has the minimum weight among all of the trees obtained.
+The main objective of Prim’s algorithm or Kruskal’s algorithm is to obtain this minimum spanning tree.
 A tree obtained from a graph such that the sum of the weights of the edges is minimum is called a minimum spanning tree.

-The algorithm starts with V different groups (where V is the number of vertices in a graph).
-At every step of the process, the edge with the minimum weight of the graph is chosen and added to the minimum spanning tree.
-An edge is only chosen in such a way if it does not create a cycle – if the edge with the minimum weight causes a cycle in the minimum spanning tree, the algorithm proceeds with the edge with the second minimum weight.
 Adding an edge to the graph also merges both of the vertices making it into one group (remember that each of the vertices starts in separate groups initially).
 When the algorithm is finished, only one group is left which represents the minimum spanning tree.

 C++ Kruskal’s algorithm works in a slightly different manner than Prim’s algorithm.
 Prim’s algorithm pushes vertices to this group and expands it one by one starting from the two vertices which form the edge with the minimum weight.
-Kruskal’s algorithm is more concerned with the edges rather than the vertices and deals with edges directly by adding their vertices to a common group.

 There are two main ways of implementing Kruskal’s algorithm in C++: disjoint sets or priority queues.
 Using disjoint sets is slightly better as it helps visualize the change in the groups at any point in time.

-The algorithm is as follows:-
+The algorithm is as follows:

 1. Initialize an array for storing the groups of the vertices.